Introduction to Evolutionary Game Theory

 Dove Strategy

-We can look at their scores in a payoff table:
+We can map these scores in a table:

 Hawk